A Fertility Specialist Explains Unexplained Infertility

 Causes of Unexplained Infertility

-Problems with Fertilization: Fertilization is a very important step in pregnancy; if just one detail in the complicated process fails to happen… the pregnancy will not occur.
+Fertilization is a very important step in pregnancy; if just one detail in the complicated process fails to happen… the pregnancy will not occur.

-As a women body ages so do her eggs and egg quality is the most important factor in achieving pregnancy.
+Eggs: As a women body ages so do her eggs and egg quality is the most important factor in achieving pregnancy.
 This is why most patients diagnosed with unexplained infertility tend to be over the age of 35.
 Even if an egg “looks” healthy under the microscope that doesn’t mean it will be able to make a baby.
 Chromosomal problems in eggs start to increase in women as they age and decrease a patient’s chance for conception.
 At 40, it is thought that over 80% of a woman’s remaining eggs may be chromosomally abnormal.

 Treatment: IVF, ovulation induction with insemination, or donor eggs.

-Sperm have three jobs: navigate to the fallopian tubes for fertilization, break through the tough outer membrane of the egg, and deliver half of the genetic material.
+Sperm: Sperm have three jobs: navigate to the fallopian tubes for fertilization, break through the tough outer membrane of the egg, and deliver half of the genetic material.
 Even if a sperm has good motility and is chromosomally normal it must still break through the outer “shell” or the zona pellucida of the egg.
 In some couple’s with unexplained infertility it can be determined that the sperm lack the necessary enzymes needed to penetrate and fertilize the egg.

-Once a month when an egg is released from the ovary the fallopian tubes are drawn inward toward the ovary to catch the egg and allow the transport to the uterus.
+Tubes: Once a month when an egg is released from the ovary the fallopian tubes are drawn inward toward the ovary to catch the egg and allow the transport to the uterus.
 This process occurs with fimbriae or “fingerlike” projections on the ends of the tubes that sweep the egg into the opening.
 Once inside the tube, cilia move the egg along the tube and down into the uterus.
 In some cases of unexplained infertility it is thought that damage to the frimbriae or cilia can prevent the egg from being picked up or can effectively stop the movement of the egg through the tube, preventing the embryo from making it to the uterus.

 Treatment: IVF, tubal surgery